chrissysemens/hedera-nft-generator/README.md

 - (Api) Express
 - (App)  React Native

-Requires a Hedera account and wallet and a Pinata account for IPFS soteage (manifest.json's and NFT images).
+Requires a Hedera account and wallet and a Pinata account for IPFS storage (manifest.json's and NFT images).